 CRSs are a place for the review of course material.
-Your Lead TA, Lucas, will run the primary CRS for this course.
+Your TA Lucas will run the Lead CRS for this course.
 This will be a biweekly session delivered in-person.
-There will also be several LAs holding additional CRSs throughout the week via a combination of in-person and Zoom sessions.
-Your TA and LAs will announce details about their sessions on D2L, and a spreadsheet of the dates/times will be posted on D2L within the first week of class.
+There will also be several LAs holding additional CRSs throughout the week via a combination of in-person and online (Zoom) sessions.
+Your TA and LAs will announce details about their sessions on D2L, and a spreadsheet of the dates/times/modalities will be posted on D2L within the first week of class.
 CRSs are optional but encouraged.